needle-mirror/com.unity.cloud.assets/Documentation~/basic-concepts.md

 An asset is a collection of one or several datasets and metadata uploaded to the Asset Manager.

 * An asset is always part of at least one project.
 * An asset can be linked to multiple projects.
 They can optionally be part of a collection.

 ## Projects

-Asset Projects are where Organizations can add assets, collections and users, as well as assign roles to users.

 Asset Projects are Unity Cloud Projects with the Asset Manager enabled.
+In Asset Manager Projects members of an Organization can add assets, collections, and users.
+They can also assign roles to users.

 ## Collections

 Within a project, assets can be linked to one or more collections.
-For information, see [the use case on collection ](use-case-manage-collections.md).
+For information, see [the use case on collection](use-case-manage-collections.md).

+## Metadata

+Metadata exposes additional information about an asset, dataset, or file.
+Metadata keys are defined in an organization's library; to manage these keys, see [Manage the field definitions in an organization](use-case-manage-fields.md).
+Once keys have been created within an organization, they can be used to populate the metadata of assets, datasets, and files, see [Add or update an asset's metadata entries](use-case-manage-asset-metadata.md).

 ## Additional resources